-The Professional Sound & Business – Studio Production Major program is ideal for students interested in understanding the recording, music and entertainment industries from both a business and creative standpoint.
-With in-depth studies encompassing all aspects of recording production and entertainment business management, the courses in this exciting program strike a balance between a technical and business education.
-The program provides students with a well-rounded perspective, allowing expanded career pathways in the music, film and broadcast industries, as well as related areas in the entertainment business sector.
+The Professional Sound & Business (Studio Production Major) program is ideal for students interested in understanding the recording, music and entertainment industries from a business, technical and creative standpoint.
+With in-depth studies encompassing all aspects of recording production, engineering and entertainment business management, the courses in this exciting program strike a balance between a technical and business education.
+The program provides students with a well-rounded perspective, allowing expanded career pathways into the music, film and broadcast industries, as well as related areas in the entertainment business sector.

 - Graduates earn a Diploma in Professional Sound & Business – Studio Production Major.

 - Full-time, two year program focused on both the business and creative sides of entertainment including the music, film and broadcast industries.